MitchellBennett94/update-my-research/README.md

 Features:

-Currently features (5) web pages.
-Landing page, Index, Think, Support, login.
-Plus external CSS file attachment.
+Currently features (6) web pages.
+Landing page, Index, Think, Library, Support, Login.
+Plus external CSS (1) and JavaScript (1) file attachment.

 Future Improvements:

-I would like to add more tools that can function related tasks like storing information into a data form.
-More complex CSS styling such as effects and alignment.
-As well as adding an extra page for discussion.
-Plus adding more social media links.
-And optimize SEO by increasing accessibility.
+Home page could have more visual and word integration such as adding text into an image and changing font styles to catpture audience more.
+Discussion board page I would like to add a reply section into each comment to help deepen each conversation instead of having to somehow find multiple threads and piece together.
+Library could add files, and images as well as text, and increase library capabilities such as filter or favorites dropdown.
+Support page needs to connect to actual email, and increase options for problem solving.
+Adding a frequent questions area, or a guide to troublehooting manuals.
+Finally, the contact form could have a login/signup specific feel, as if one needed to do a password reset.
+Or have an existing user login box as well and include have some sort of authentication process.